manu05X/CS-Fundamentals/src/main/java/com/manish/Networks/notes/03-cookies-dns-tcp.md

 ### UDP
-> The User Datagram Protocol, or UDP, is a communication protocol used across the Internet for especially time-sensitive transmissions such as video playback or DNS lookups.
+> The com.manish.LLD.PropertyPlatformLLD.Type1.User Datagram Protocol, or UDP, is a communication protocol used across the Internet for especially time-sensitive transmissions such as video playback or DNS lookups.
 It speeds up communications by not formally establishing a connection before data is transferred

 ### 3-way handshake